tetratelabs/istio-cost-analyzer/README.md

 istio-cost-analyzer analyze
 ```

 This assumes your cluster is on GCP.
-To change this to the two options of AWS and Azure, run as follows:
+To change this to the two options of AWS and GCP, run as follows:
 ```
 istio-cost-analyzer analyze --cloud aws
 ```